A well-organized office saves time and makes for a happier you — and happier co-workers.

 Use Project Management or Task Manager Software

 A project management system keeps employees on track with projects.
 More importantly, it eliminates paper to-do lists and email instructions, and confusion that arises from them.
+If you are not “tech savvy” use an excel system to manage projects among team members.

 Scan Receipts and Store in the Cloud